jobalias/KittenGpuLBVH/README.md

 - https://devblogs.nvidia.com/thinking-parallel-part-iii-tree-construction-gpu/

 depending on [thrust](https://thrust.github.io/) and [glm](https://github.com/g-truc/glm).
+(DO NOT INSTALL GLM DIRECTLY FROM THE CURRENT WORKING BRANCH.
+Only install versions taged as stable releases or through vcpkg.
+When in doubt, use glm version 1.0.1#3.)

 ## Implementation
 This is partly rewritten/referenced from https://github.com/ToruNiina/lbvh to be much more optimized, simpler to use, and, importantly, bug free.
 It was written as a module of KittenEngine, a simulation framework I wrote for research.